-Before I get started, I want to state that family has a huge role in Iranian culture.
-Even to this day, most Iranians are extremely family centered and it plays a major role in their personal lives.
+Before I get started, I want to state that the family has a huge role in Iranian culture.
+Even to this day, most Iranians are extremely family-centred and it plays a major role in their personal lives.
 For many, it might seem too much.
-But you should bare in mind that young Iranians are still significantly supported by their families, whether financially or emotionally.
+But you should bear in mind that young Iranians are still significantly supported by their families, whether financially or emotionally.
 Hence Iranian families get a lot of say in their children’s wedding and they have a good excuse for it.

-In present day Iran, weddings have become a huge business.
+In present-day Iran, Persian weddings have become a huge business.
 People go overboard to have royalty-like weddings whether inside Iran or abroad.
 For most weddings at least 300 people are invited.
 The numbers could easily go as high as 1000 (I’m not joking!).
-Parents wait years to see their son and daughters in wedding clothes and are eager to throw them a party everyone will remember.
+Parents wait for years to see their sons and daughters in wedding clothes and are eager to throw them a party everyone will remember.

 But let’s stop here and get into detail: